Household Food Security in the United States in 2021

 Example—incorrect: In November 2009, a prominent national online news source reported, "A Department of Agriculture report...said the number of Americans that were hungry rose to 14.6 percent."

 Discussion/comment: Food insecure does not always mean "hungry."
 The 14.6 percent was actually the percentage of households that were food insecure in 2008.
-"Were hungry" describes a more severe condition, and most Americans would not consider conditions in most food-insecure households to be appropriately described as such.
+"Were hungry" describes a more severe condition, and most U.S. adults would not consider conditions in most food-insecure households to be appropriately described as such (for a discussion of U.S. adults’ perception of what “hunger” means, see “What Should the Government Mean by Hunger?”, by Mark Nord, Max Finberg, and James McLaughlin, in Journal of Hunger & Environmental Nutrition, 4:20-47, 2009.

 2. Overstating the number of food insecure persons by attributing a household's food insecurity to every individual in the household: